Marie-Hélène Lefaucheux: Political career and United Nations work

 Following France's liberation, Lefaucheux was elected to the Constituent Assembly of the Provisional Government of the French Republic, representing the Organisation Civile et Militaire.
 She returned to the Constituent Assembly as a deputy in 1945 and was also elected to the Municipal Council of Paris, where she was vice president.
 In 1946, after the adoption of a new constitution, Lefaucheux was elected to the first Council of the French Fourth Republic.

 Lefaucheux then became a member of the French delegation to the United Nations.
 She was the only woman in France's delegation to the inaugural session of the United Nations General Assembly in 1946.
 She was one of the fifteen founding members of the United Nations Commission on the Status of Women.
 She was designated by the National Assembly in 1946 to serve on the Council of the Republic.
 She remained on the Council of the Republic for only a session and resigned her office in 1947 to join the Assembly of the French Union.
 She was a Senator (MRP) under the Fourth Republic.

 Lefaucheux was a founder of the Association des Femmes de l'Union Française, which was concerned with the welfare of Algerians and Africans.
-Of the organisation, she remarked "It is for us to see that other women in other parts of the world are helped and encouraged."
+Of the organisation, she remarked, "It is for us to see that other women in other parts of the world are helped and encouraged".

 Lefaucheux was President of the National Council of French Women from 1954 to 1964.
-Her husband died in a car accident in 1955, and following his death, she became France's Representative to the commission on the Status of Women of the United Nations, one of the committees of the Economic and Social Council, where she assumed the presidency.
+Her husband died in a car accident in 1955, and following his death, she became France's Representative to the Commission on the Status of Women of the United Nations, one of the committees of the Economic and Social Council, where she assumed the presidency.
 In 1957, she was elected president of the International Council of Women.
-From 1959 to 1960, she served as vice president for he Assembly of the French Union, representing metropolitan France.
+From 1959 to 1960, she served as vice president for the Assembly of the French Union, representing metropolitan France.

 Death and legacy

-Lefaucheux died on 25 February 1964 on a return trip to New York when her flight, Eastern Air Lines Flight 304, crashed shortly after takeoff from New Orleans.
+Lefaucheux died on 25 February 1964, a day before her 60th birthday, on a return trip to New York when her flight, Eastern Air Lines Flight 304, crashed shortly after takeoff from New Orleans.

 Upon her death, the International Council of Women noted:

 Madame Lefaucheux had a statesmanlike brain, an indomitable fighting spirit for the advancement of women's education, rights and civil duties, a keen sense of strategy and tactics," adding "in her unceasing work for women of all races, as French Government representative on the United Nations Status of Women Commission, its delegate to the U.N.
 Human Rights Commission, and during her Presidency of the I.C.W., her achievements were outstanding.

 Lefaucheux's role in the liberation of France and her rescue of her husband was alluded to in the 1966 film Is Paris Burning?
 The Foundation Marie-Hélène Lefaucheux was later established to help African women.